-U.S. Department of Education Human Trafficking: Offers helpful resources for administrators, teachers, specialized instructional support personnel, parents, caregivers, and students to combat trafficking.
+U.S. Department of Education Human Trafficking: Offers a dedicated webpage with helpful federal resources for administrators, teachers, specialized instructional support personnel, parents, caregivers, and students to combat trafficking.

-Human Trafficking in America's Schools: Provides awareness of the current prevalence of child trafficking and the forms it takes and explains what schools can do to prevent, respond, and help students to recover from human trafficking.
+Human Trafficking in America's Schools: What Schools Can Do To Prevent, Respond, and Help Students To Recover From Human Trafficking, Second Edition (2021): Provides awareness of the current prevalence of child trafficking and the forms it takes and explains what schools can do to prevent, respond, and help students to recover from human trafficking.

-Addressing the Growing Problem of Domestic Sex Trafficking in Minors through Positive Behavioral Interventions and Supports: Highlights the broader issue of domestic minor sex trafficking (DMST) and suggest a framework for integrating school-based prevention and intervention strategies through Positive Behavioral Interventions and Supports (PBIS).
+Addressing the Growing Problem of Domestic Sex Trafficking in Minors through Positive Behavioral Interventions and Supports (2021): Highlights the broader issue of domestic minor sex trafficking (DMST) and suggest a framework for integrating school-based prevention and intervention strategies through Positive Behavioral Interventions and Supports (PBIS).